30 Fun & Free Things to do in Austin

 Mount Bonnell at Sunset

-One of the best free things to do in Austin that costs absolutely nothing is to enjoy the sunset over the city.
+Enjoying the sunset over the city is one of the best free things to do in Austin that costs absolutely nothing.

-Mount Bonnel is a super sought-after spot with views reaching over the Colorado River and Hill Country.
+Mount Bonnel is a super sought-after spot with views across the Colorado River and Hill Country.

-At 775ft above sea level, it is said to be the highest point within Austin City Limits.
+At 775ft above sea level, it is the highest point within Austin City Limits.

-To get to the viewpoint you have to walk up just over 100 steps.
+You have to walk up just over 100 steps to get to the viewpoint.

 A free car park is available at the base of Mount Bonnell.